jxmot/browser-size-view/README.md

 I use Chrome for development so I searched the extensions for one that would provide *live* reporting of at least the width.
 But nothing worked as I needed.
 So I tried to think of ways to use JavaScript to convey data between tabs or browser instances.
 I knew that *local storage* is shared between pages from the same domain.
 But polling for data updates wasn't something I wanted to use here.

 After some web searches and some time I found out about *local storage events*.
+And what you see here is the result of what I learned.

 # Running the Viewer